 We welcome guests and visitors to join our informal and personal worship services and holiday celebrations, where we always include time for sharing news about our lives.
-We began to ease back into in-person services during the High Holidays, and it was wonderful.
+We have returned to in-person services and holiday celebrations, and it has been wonderful.
 (Visit our home page to read our Covid-19 policy.)
-On the other hand, we have found that Zoom actually suits some of us, so we are working on making a Zoom option available even for our upcoming in-person services, celebrations, and events.
+On the other hand, we have found that Zoom actually suits some of us, so we are working on making a Zoom option available for as many of our in-person services, celebrations, and events as possible.
 Whether in-person or online, we strive for connection and warmth.
 We’d love to have you join us.

 For Temple Emanu-El’s Music YouTube channel that includes songs we sing during services, click here: music.

-We have been using supplemental service handouts: Supplement1, Supplement2, Supplement3 (updated 1/26/2022), Supplement4, Supplement5, Supplement6, and Supplement7.
+We have also been using supplemental service handouts: Supplement1, Supplement2, Supplement3, Supplement4, Supplement5, Supplement6, Supplement7, and Supplement8.
 (For convenience, you may want to print these out and put them in order in a binder.)
-Check the service descriptions below to find out which ones we’ll be using each time
+Check the service descriptions above to find out which ones we’ll be using each time.

 [Photo: Temple Emanu-El’s reading desk, with member Gary Horwitz, who designed and handcrafted it.
 Photo by member Carl Wetzstein.]